 This meta-technique is by its nature idiosyncratic — an example is this exploration of XOR Swap.

-Most useful techniques: Drawing (see Miscellaneous techniques below), Mind map
+Most useful techniques: Drawing, Cartooning (see below), Mind map

 You don't have to limit your drawing to things in the world — you can draw ideas, abstractions, or concepts.
 Laying out relationships (as with mind maps) solidifies ideas in memory.